harshdave161/Loadtesting-Socket/README.md

 Now after we understand all this details we can run artillery to start testing socket Command for that is artillery run -o ((filename) where you want output) ((file) Name) where it should load yaml)

-=> artillery run -o makeResult.json SocketTesting.yaml
+sample Command => artillery run -o makeResult.json SocketTesting.yaml

 (-o option will write output for result into makeResult.json and save it to json Format)